sleepymalc/pbb.wtf/content/research/modeling-fair-redistricting-commissions/index.md

 The equal number of Democrats and Republicans is referred to as the *balanced* case.[^3]

-[^3]: It's possible to relax the result to the unbalanced case with some adjustments of the scoring.
+[^3]: It's possible to relax the result to the unbalanced case with some adjustments to the scoring.
 See the paper for details.